Duration: 5 or 6 Days

 The Industrial Electrical Systems training course develops the skills required by industrial maintenance technicians to safely diagnose and repair faults in electrically controlled equipment.
 We offer a uniquely practical course focused on replicating real-life scenarios using specialist industrial equipment and troubleshooting simulation software.
 We also provide a comprehensive suite of online learning activities which enable deep learning and excellent retention of skills learned.
 Students are given full access to our materials when they register on the course so they can dive straight in to our materials which will help them prepare for the course and get the most out of it.
-We are currently offering two options for delivery of this course.
-Note in both cases students are given full access to the online materials.
+We are now offering two options.

 To enable maintenance staff to be effective in the use of preventative and corrective maintenance strategies when working on modern industrial electrical systems and components.
 At the end of the Industrial Electrical Systems course the participants will be able to:

 - Test electrical systems to narrow down a problem area.